crownstone/website/business/37-infrastructure.md

 ![Crownstone Partners]({{ BASE_URL }}/images/crownstone-partners.svg){: style="width: 100%"}

-Moreover, Crownstone has particular tools and applications for flexible working that allows our partners to directly perform sales without a co-development traject.
+Moreover, Crownstone has particular tools and applications for flexible working that allows our partners to directly perform sales without a co-development project.
 For other verticals we provide partners with APIs and libraries to build their own value-added proposition to a particular market segment.

 # Partners